amsaren/course_materials/Biocontainers_2021/Tutorials/building_containers_from_def_file.md

 used options here.
 Please see the [Singularity documentation](https://sylabs.io/guides/3.8/user-guide/definition_files.html) for a full list and detailed descriptions.

-### Selecting the base image
+### 2.1 Selecting the base image

 You typically start by selecting a suitable base image.
 This will have the basic operating system, file system etc for your image.
 These can be selected from e.g Singularity container library, Docker Hub or Singularity Hub.
 The possible sources and options are discussed in more detail in the lecture.

 Selection of base image depends on the software.
-If, for example, the software developer provide installation instructions for a certain version of Ubuntu, it's probably easiest to start with that.
+If, for example, the software developer provide installation instructions for a certain Linux distribution, it's probably easiest to start with that.

 If you plan to build an image with MPI support, it is easiesto start with something close to the host system.
 In case of Puhti this would be CentOs 7.